caicodes/artasce-website.web/README.md

 Colormode working, no sync with nuxt/color-mode at this time...
 For now, done... sync later, I'm not in the mood for another battle with color modes and theming, besides, I've pretty much nailed a few different setups, now it's about the vuetify elements, the starter site, the presentation/navigation/buttery effects for show!

 ### Todos Testing

-Todos were a drop in and work perfectly... there's an app squash then flash fill the screen issue I'm wonding about...
+Todos were a ***drop-in*** and work perfectly...

+> UI NOTE: related to vuetify... there's an app 'squash' then flash fill the screen issue I'm wonding about...

 For now, the site now has menus and pages setup, todos work, light/dark is working, no persist, no deep integration... no color theming setup, sass vars done... coming along.

+# New - Settings store

+a store setup for ui settings, pinia... then linked to localStorage, then firebase, then api...

+## module pinia latest from starter

+this store setup will have the new file to be added to the module... `data/settings.js` to be separate from `data/store.js` and the next will be `data/firestore.js` keeping them separate but available for drop-in from the module directly.

+> need a module management project, use firebase? or... internal tracking and repo for the suite of modules underdevelopement... central repo for syncing up and use in projects... list of projects using, links to demos, dashboard... etc.. the `dashboard` project... this can also help organize the `portfolio` project and the `clients` project, soon to be developed...

+todos for the dashboard - link the blogs, resources, projects, demos, and more... the master cms/crm/dashboard...

+projects -

+pinia
+shopify
+woo
+messaging
+stats